Frequently Asked Questions

 Our coaches are volunteers and we already require a great time commitment from them.
 We do not feel we can require them to give each player an end of year evaluation.
 We encourage you to speak directly with your coach if you have questions about how your daughter is developing.

-Placements are based on two factors, the assessment as well as coach evaluations.
+Placements are based on two factors: the assessment and coach evaluations.
 The final decision is made by age group coordinators in consultation with the travel committee and director of coaching.
 In most cases, the coach evaluation is the starting point while the assessments might make the difference in comparing players from different teams.
 We feel that using two different “data sources” helps create a check and balance so that a poor showing at an assessment does not overly influence a placement decision.
 Conversely, if a coach provides feedback that does not align with the assessment, we’ll try to do further research to understand why.

 Every girl can score.
 Just like all the teams we play, placements are based on ability with the better players taking on better opponents.
 If teams aren’t scoring, they may have been poorly placed within BAYS and Age Group Coordinators will work with both the coach and the BAYS league to remedy this.